City of Liverpool (New South Wales)

 The City of Liverpool is a local government area, administered by Liverpool City Council, located in the south-west of Sydney, in the state of New South Wales, Australia.
 The area encompasses 305.5 km2 and its administrative centre is located in the suburb of Liverpool.

-The mayor of the City is Cr.
-Ned Mannoun, a member of the Liberal Party.
+The mayor of the City is Ned Mannoun, a member of the Liberal Party.

 Suburbs and localities in the local government area

 The following suburbs and localities are located within the City of Liverpool: